mtacker/snowflake-demo/02_github_actions_setup.md

 This *repository stage* requires us to "prime the pump" by already having an admin database in place, therefore:
 - Using VS Code or a Snowflake worksheet [run this code](00_buiild_platform_db.sql) in each Snowflake account

-Your Snowflake account should now have a new database and compute warehouse called ADM_PLATFORM_DB and ADM_PLATFORM_DB_WH respectively.
+Each Snowflake account should now have a database and compute warehouse called ADM_PLATFORM_DB and ADM_PLATFORM_DB_WH, respectively.

 ## Create .env file for ease of updating Github secrets
 ```